Frank Blackhorse: Legacy

-There are many proponents of Leonard Peltier's innocence who believe Blackhorse is the key to securing Peltier's freedom.
+There are many proponents of Peltier's innocence who believe that Blackhorse is the key to securing Peltier's freedom.
 Blackhorse is believed to have information related to the murder of two FBI agents.
-Michael Kuzma, a defense attorney representing American Indian Movement activist Leonard Peltier, has appealed to the public in aiding the attorney in his mission to locate Blackhorse.
+Michael Kuzma, a defense attorney representing Peltier, an American Indian Movement activist, has appealed to the public in aiding the attorney in his mission to locate Blackhorse.
 Kuzma followed the plea up with a lawsuit filed in a federal court in the city of Buffalo, New York.

 On 13 May 2004, Kuzma filed an application with the U.S. Department of Justice to obtain the records in its possession pertaining to Blackhorse.
-On February 10, 2012, on Kuzma's behalf, attorneys Peter A. Reese, an attorney who provided assistance to Kuzma in the latter's unsuccessful attempt to secure the release documents via a Freedom of Information request, submitted on documents related to Blackhorse. and Daire Brian Irwin filed a suit in the US District Court in Buffalo, New York, seeking an order directing the Justice Department to release the requested records of Blackhorse.
-Kuzma has also claimed that Blackhorse was an FBI operative sent to infiltrate the ranks of AIM win the trust of its members.
+On February 10, 2012, on Kuzma's behalf, Peter A. Reese, an attorney who provided assistance to Kuzma in the latter's unsuccessful attempt to secure the release documents via a Freedom of Information request, submitted on documents related to Blackhorse.
+Another attorney, Daire Brian Irwin, filed a suit in the US District Court in Buffalo, New York, sought an order directing the Justice Department to release the requested records of Blackhorse.
+Kuzma has also claimed that Blackhorse was an FBI operative sent to infiltrate the ranks of thae Aim and win the trust of its members.
 According to Kuzma, "The FBI set the wheels in motion that got its agents killed," which he believes happened when informants working on behalf of the agency infiltrated AIM (including Blackhorse), with Kuzma citing a previously obtained document, dated 15 January 1976, in which Deputy Director General (Ops) M. S. Sexsmith of the Royal Canadian Mounted Police wrote to a colleague about Blackhorse's surreptitious provision of information from within the American Indian Movement."

-One source, the NPPA (No Parole Peltier Association (NPPA)), criticized Kuzma's efforts to get Peltier paroled by suggesting that Blackhorse was the reason Peltier was criticized.
-The NPPA points to several facts surrounding Leonard Peltier's case.
-They cite the fact that Peltier was aware of the individual who turned their group over to the Royal Canadian Mounted Police (old man Yellow bird, who was paid for his collaboration with the R.C.M.P.), "Peltier himself says that "the person who was responsible for our arrest was the old man Yellow bird who we learned later was paid for his work by the R.C.M.P," and the fact that Kuzma's discourse on Blackhorse in no way provides proof or connection to Peltier and the murder of Special Agents Coler and Williams.
+One source, the NPPA (No Parole Peltier Association), criticized Kuzma's efforts to get Peltier paroled by suggesting that Blackhorse was the reason Peltier was criticized.
+The NPPA points to several facts surrounding Peltier's case such as the fact that Peltier was aware of the individual who turned their group over to the Royal Canadian Mounted Police (old man Yellow bird, who was paid for his collaboration with the RCMP), "Peltier himself says that "the person who was responsible for our arrest was the old man Yellow bird who we learned later was paid for his work by the R.C.M.P," and the fact that Kuzma's discourse on Blackhorse in no way provides proof or connection to Peltier and the murder of Special Agents Coler and Williams.